ordinarylabs/bicycle/README.md

 > "What a computer is to me is it's the most remarkable tool that we've ever come up with, and it's the equivalent of a bicycle for our minds" - Steve Jobs

-The Bicycle is a metaphor for useful complexity, and one of the most influential inventions in human history.
+The Bicycle is a metaphor for useful complexity, and one of the most influential inventions in history.
-It is also an interesting a analogy for the anatomy of the framework.
+It is also an interesting a analogy for the anatomy of the framework:

 - Wheels (transport): gRPC
 - Frame (storage engine): RocksDB